-Rule 1.4 Terms of Office All members of the Board shall serve for five (5) years and until his successor is appointed and qualified.
+Rule 1.4 Terms of Office.
+All members of the Board shall serve for five (5) years and until his successor is appointed and qualified.

-Rule 1.5 Vacancies Vacancies on the Board, except the executive officer of the State Board of Health or his designee, shall be filled by appointment of the Governor only for unexpired terms.
+Rule 1.5 Vacancies.
+A vacancy on the Board, except the executive officer of the State Board of Health or his designee, shall be filled by appointment of the Governor only for an unexpired term.

-Rule 1.6 Duties of the Board The responsibility for the enforcement of the provisions of MISS.
-CODE ANN. § 76-6-1 et seq. the Board shall have all the duties, powers, and authority specifically granted by and necessary to the enforcement of MISS.
-CODE ANN. § 76-6-1 et seq.
+Rule 1.6 Duties of the Board.
+The Board shall have all the duties, powers, and authority specifically granted by and necessary to the enforcement of MISS.
+CODE ANN.
+Sections 76-6-1 et seq.
 The Board may make, adopt, amend, and repeal such rules and regulations as may be deemed necessary by the Board for the proper administration and enforcement of MISS.
 CODE ANN. § 76-6-1 et seq., in accordance with the provisions of the Mississippi Administrative Procedures Law.